-Load shedding (The process of disconnecting the electric current on certain lines when the demand becomes greater than the supply.)
+Load shedding (The process of disconnecting the electric current on certain lines when the demand becomes more significant than the supply.)

-Oooh I can feel the love in the air when this happens, but it is a perfect example when we lose power over our environment (pun intended).
-We are not in control, an external authority has initiated a disruptive change that compromises our secure environment and that takes away our control.
+Oooh, I can feel the love in the air when this happens, but it is a perfect example when we lose power over our environment (pun intended).
+We are not in control, an external authority has initiated a disruptive change that compromises our secure environment, and that takes away our power.
 It sucks big time!

-I’ll like to share with you 3 points I used after my company went through some major disruptive change in a very short period of time.
+I’ll like to share with you 3 points I used after my company went through some significant disruptive change in a concise period.

 1. Nobody wants to be treated like a mushroom